jjones4/c_budget_dynamic_strings/README.md

 3. Use the makefile included with c_budget_dynamic_strings to compile and link the source files.
 4. If you have installed Make, run the following command: make c_budget_dynamic_strings

 I plan to use various data structures to improve c_budget.
-I am rebuilding c_budget in the following order (please see my repository for various versions of c_budget):
+I am rebuilding c_budget in the following order (please see my other repositories for various versions of c_budget):

 1. c_budget (original)
 2. c_budget_2d_array